1-1/2 lbs (680 grams) green cabbage, finely shredded

 1 Tablespoon (15 ml) Celtic Sea Salt

 1/2 purple onion, cut into thin slivers

 1/2 cup (118.5 ml) pomegranate seeds

-1. Place the shredded cabbage in the mixing bowl.
-Add salt and massage cabbage with your hands for about 5–6 minutes to help release the natural liquid from the cabbage.
+Place the shredded cabbage in a large mixing bowl.
+Add Celtic Sea Salt and massage cabbage with your hands for about 5–6 minutes to help release the natural liquid from the cabbage.

 Note: Depending on the quality of the cabbage, you may or may not get a lot of liquid.
 Add more brine* to cover the cabbage by 1 inch (2.5 cm), if needed.

 *Brine ratio = 1 teaspoon (5 ml) sea salt dissolved in 1 cup (237 ml) filtered water